Posted on Friday 16 April 2021

 Anti-virus and anti-malware software constantly monitor your devices to ensure that digital threats are caught and eliminated as soon as possible.
 You should have anti-virus software downloaded on any device that you use to access the internet, including your smartphone.

-We’re all guilty of using “1234” as a login key, or of setting the same password for multiple accounts.
+We’re all guilty of using “1234” as a password or of setting the same password for multiple accounts.
 Passwords can be tricky to manage, especially when so many applications require routine password updates.

 Don’t fall into the trap of creating a simple, easy-to-guess password or using the same password across the board.
 In both instances, you are taking a big risk with your privacy by making it that much easier for a hacker to step in.